Orwall46/FastAPI_Redis_YOLOv5/README.md

 python back.py
 ```

-## Every refresh page http://127.0.0.1:8000/result, if we have a some results, we will see a new_image with hidden number.
+## Every refresh [PAGE](http://127.0.0.1:8000/result), if we have a some results, we will see a new_image with hidden number.